microsoft/vscode-docs/docs/editor/portable.md

 This mode also provides a way to set the installation folder location for VS Code extensions, useful for corporate environments that prevent extensions from being installed in the Windows AppData folder.

-Portable mode is supported on the ZIP download for Windows, and the .TAR.GZ download for Linux, as well as the regular Application download for macOS.
+Portable mode is supported on the ZIP download for Windows, and the TAR.GZ download for Linux, as well as the regular Application download for macOS.
 See the [Download page](/download) to find the correct `.zip / .tar.gz` file for your platform.

 > **Note:** Do not attempt to configure portable mode on an installation from the **Windows User or System installers**.
 Portable mode is only supported on the Windows ZIP (`.zip`) archive.
 Note as well that the Windows ZIP archive does not support auto update.